pyprojectx/pyprojectx/docs/docs/config/tools.md

 ```

 ## Locking requirements

+!!! info "How does this compare to uv?"
+    Unlike `uvx` (which always resolves the latest compatible versions) or `uv tool install` (which pins globally but not per-project), `pw.lock` pins every tool **and** its transitive dependencies per-project.
+This guarantees that every developer and CI runner uses the exact same tool stack.

 To achieve reproducible builds, you can lock the versions of all tools that you use in your project by:

 * creating a _pw.lock_ file